Libensemble/libensemble/docs/platforms/srun.rst

 SLURM is a popular open-source workload manager.

-libEnsemble is able to read SLURM node lists and partition these to workers.
+libEnsemble can read SLURM node lists and partition these to workers.
 By default this is done by :ref:`reading an environment variable<resource_detection>`.

 Example SLURM submission scripts for various systems are given in the